 Pressure cooker mashed potatoes can be made ahead of time and kept warm for a few hours.

-To keep the potatoes warm in a Crock-Pot, prepare the mashed potatoes according to the directions.
-Then, transfer the potatoes to a slow cooker on low.
+To keep the potatoes warm in a Crockpot, prepare the mashed potatoes in the pressure cooker according to the directions.
+Then, transfer the potatoes to the slow cooker on low.
 Stir the potatoes every hour or so along with a splash of milk (about ⅓ cup) to keep the potatoes from drying out.
 Don’t keep the potatoes in the slow cooker for more than 3-4 hours.

-A slow cooker liner is a great option to prevent the potatoes from sticking to the side of the crock-pot.
+A slow cooker liner is a great option to prevent the potatoes from sticking to the side of the Crockpot.

 How do you prepare mashed potatoes ahead of time?